Iván T. Berend

-Iván Tibor Berend (commonly known as Iván T. Berend; born 11 December 1930) is a Hungarian historian and teacher who served as President of the Hungarian Academy of Sciences from 1985 until 1990.
+Iván Tibor Berend (11 December 1930 – 30 August 2026) was a Hungarian historian and teacher who served as President of the Hungarian Academy of Sciences from 1985 until 1990.
 He was a member of Hungarian Socialist Workers' Party's Central Committee between 1988 and 1989.
-Since 1990 he has been living in Los Angeles and teaching at UCLA.
+From 1990, he lived in Los Angeles and taught at UCLA.
+Berend specialised in the economic and social history of Europe in the 19th and 20th centuries.
 In 2015, he was elected to the American Academy of Arts and Sciences.